jbrennan/SmolHTML/Smol/index.md

 Next, we have the primary methods used for updating the token state, by advancing the cursor when we finding (`advance(when:...)`) and consuming matching tokens.
 The `advance()` method more or less just checks to see if the given `predicate` closure matches the current token.
 Most of the time in programming languages, we ignore whitespace tokens, so this method does that by default, but it has a flag to not skip, since we'll need that later on for some of our parsing.

-The `consume(...)` methods build upon `advance(...)`, but `throw` an error if matching fails.
+The `consume(...)` methods build upon `advance(...)`, but will `throw` an error if matching fails.
 From this point onward in the parser architecture, we use Swift errors as a means of control flow to indicate more or less that parsing a certain token or syntax node was unsucessful.
 This doesn't necessarily mean there is an error, only that we weren't able to interpret a specific part a certain way (it might mean it should be interpreted another way).

+The consume method takes a feedback string to make parsing failures a little clearer, and to make bugs in the parser a little easier to track down.

 ```
 	// MARK: - Helpers